junxit/us-congress-bills-112/metadata.md

 - 2011-10-12 — Introduced in House
 - 2011-10-12 — Introduced in House
 - 2011-10-12 — Referred to the House Committee on Transportation and Infrastructure.
+- 2011-10-14 — Referred to the Subcommittee on Water Resources and Environment.
+- 2012-07-26 — Committee Consideration and Mark-up Session Held.
+- 2012-07-26 — Ordered to be Reported by Voice Vote.
+- 2012-07-26 — Subcommittee on Water Resources and Environment Discharged.
+- 2012-08-01 — Considered under suspension of the rules. (consideration: CR H5608-5609)
+- 2012-08-01 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3158.
+- 2012-08-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-08-01 — Mr. Crawford moved to suspend the rules and pass the bill, as amended.
+- 2012-08-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5608)
+- 2012-08-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5608)
+- 2012-08-01 — Placed on the Union Calendar, Calendar No. 462.
+- 2012-08-01 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+112-643.
+- 2012-08-01 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+112-643.